andreashanson/portal-api/README.txt

 export X_TOKEN="TRALALALALA"
 export MONGO_URI="mongodb://localhost:27017/portalconfigs"

+# Set APP_HOST variable to make it work with swagger.
+export APP_HOST="127.0.0.1:3000"

 The X_TOKEN Variable you set here is the one you shall use when making requests to the API for auth's.

 Then run "npm start"